 VMware’s approach is always to abstract complexity.
 This doesn’t mean that everything is getting less complex, but you will get the right platform and tooling to deal with this complexity.

 A decade ago, abstracting meant providing a hypervisor (vSphere) for any hardware (being vendor-agnostic).
 After that we had software-defined storage (vSAN) followed software-defined networking (NSX).
 Beside these three major software pieces, we also have the vRealize suite, which is mainly known for products like vRealize Automation and vRealize Operations.
-The technology stack consisting of vSphere, vSAN, NSX, vRealize and some management components form the software-defined data center and is called VMware Cloud Foundation.
+The technology stack consisting of vSphere, vSAN, NSX, vRealize and some management components from the software-defined data center and is called VMware Cloud Foundation.
 A technology stack that allows you to experience the ease of public cloud in your data center.
 Again, if wanted and required, you can run this stack on top of any hyperscaler like AWS, Azure, Google Cloud, Alibaba Cloud, Oracle Cloud or IBM.

 It’s a platform which can deliver services as you would expect in the public cloud.
 The vRealize suite can help you to automatically provision virtual machines and containers including the right network and storage (any vSphere-based cloud or cloud-native on AWS, GCP, Azure or Alibaba).
 Build your own templates or blueprints (Infrastructure as Code) to deliver services IaaS, DBaaS, CaaS, DaaS, FaaS, PaaS, SaaS and DRaaS, which can be ordered and consumed by your users or your IT.
 Put a price tag behind any service or workload you deploy, and include your public cloud spending as well (e.g. with CloudHealth) in this calculation.